 Women suffering from endothelial dysfunction exhibit poor circulation due to problems with vascular distance regulation.
 This causes what women commonly refer to as “hot flushes”.
 It’s reported to affect almost four out of five women throughout menopause.
-Previously considered as an annoying but harmless response, today scientists recognise that these symptoms have important consequences for cardiovascular functionality2.
+Previously considered as an annoying but harmless response, today scientists recognise that these symptoms have important consequences for cardiovascular functionality.

 The absence of sufficient dissolved nitric oxide (NO) is the cause of endothelial dysfunction.
 Consequently, arginine is very important.
 This non-essential amino acid is needed for the conversion into NO and vital for maintaining adequate concentrations of this important neutransmitter.

 A good supply of arginine will support blood vessel elasticity and reduce the frequency of hot flushes.
-Many scientists believe that women should consider taking arginine supplements during menopause to reduce negative side effects such as hot flushes3.
+Many scientists believe that women should consider taking arginine supplements during menopause to reduce negative side effects such as hot flushes.

 Further supporting the effects of Arginine with Lysine supplementation

 As an essential amino acid, lysine must be sourced from diet.
 It’s a key building block for a variety of important proteins that are vital during menopause.
 They include enzymes, hormones, antibodies, blood plasma transport proteins, and structural proteins within the muscles, bone, tendons and skin.
 Furthermore, lysine promotes calcium absorption within teeth and bones.
-Consequently, lysine is highly recommended for people that are at risk of developing osteoporosis6.
+Consequently, lysine is highly recommended for people that are at risk of developing osteoporosis.

 Minimizing weight gain with carnitine.